failure-driven/blog/content/rails-camp/commit-06-welcome-to-the-game.md

 draft: true
 ---

-In our endeavour to pair with everyone at [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}), our next pair Emily would be the lucky one to make that very first [test written by Matt Patterson]({{< ref "/rails-camp/commit-04-and-05-rspec-and-feature-spec" >}}) pass.
+In our endeavour to pair with everyone as part of ["The Rails Camp Project"]({{< ref "/post/railscamp-pairing" >}}), at Rails Camp Hobart, our next pair was Emily.
+The aim of the project was to test drive a simple multi round game using a Rails backend and ReactJS.
+Emily was the lucky one to write the first line of actual code making the [test written by Matt Patterson]({{< ref "/rails-camp/commit-04-and-05-first-line-of-code-in-rails-app" >}}) pass.
+The only hurdle for us Rails developers was to navigate the always changing ReactJS landscape and make use of snapshot testing, but how is snapshot testing even test driven?

 Now, we've written an integration test that incorporates the backend logic as well as the front end behaviour.
 You might be wondering if the test we wrote with rspec is going to also cover the javascript and markup.
 Well, it is.
-But we're also going to need to start adding some unit tests at some point.
+But we're also going to need to start adding some unit tests for the frontend at some point.

 You see, integration tests test that all components work together as expected but we also need to ensure that each isolated unit works on its own as expected too.

-First, we got Emily to help us setup Enzyme Snapshot tests for the React component of our game and she changed the app entry which we created in [commit-2-create-react-app](link/to/post) to what was expected in our first integration test, a H1 with "Welcome to the game"
+First, we got Emily to help us setup [Enzyme](https://airbnb.io/enzyme/) testing and in a rush to try new things we added snapshot tests.
+As Enzyme Snapshot tests were the cool new thing people talked about we presumed this would be a good way to test the React component of our game.
+Emily changed the app entry which we created in [commit 02 create-react-app]({{< ref "/rails-camp/commit-02-create-react-app" >}}) to what was expected in our first integration test, a H1 with "Welcome to the game".

+TODO animated gif?

+At this time this was not really "test driven".
+We wrote the implementation and then just accepted what was provided by the Enzyme snapshot with a press of `u` for update the snapshot. on various discussions in the past we have heard eveything from:

+> "snapshot test everything, it is the new way of testing, we test 95% of our
+> app that way"

+to

+> "well you could edit the snapshot to make it fail and then update the
+> implementation to make it pass"

+So as we write this article a few months later what is our view on Enzyme and snapshot testing?

+## Our current rules on Enzyme testing

+TODO update examples and text to be more precise

+* use shallow rendering for most unit level assertions
+{{< highlight react >}}
+it('renders three <Foo /> components', () => {
+  const wrapper = shallow(<MyComponent />);
+  expect(wrapper.find(Foo)).to.have.lengthOf(3);
+});
+{{< / highlight >}}
+* use full DOM rendering sparingly, it is no longer a unit but multiple units like for
+{{< highlight react >}}
+const wrapper = mount(<Foo bar="baz" />);
+{{< / highlight >}}
+* use snapshot testing as a once off for a component as more of a "pseudo visual" confirmation that should be actually reviewed in the browser before pressing `u` to update the snapshot, more of a CSS style test.
+{{< highlight react >}}
+const wrapper = shallow(<App />);
+expect(shallowToJson(wrapper)).toMatchSnapshot();
+{{< / highlight >}}

+# Tracking to pair with everyone at rails camp

+TODO fill this in

 With a lot of work already cut out for us, trying to share context with 36 developers, one at a time in just 48 hours - many of whom are new to or